TEALSK12/introduction-to-computer-science/culture_day_lesson_d.md

 There are many different types of roles and skills needed in the technology industry.
 Not everyone is a coder;  and not everyone is coding all day long.
 There are artistic designers, music creators, script writers, project managers,  marketing specialists,  front-end designer,  etc.

+As students get to know people in their community, they may even discover individuals who are willing to be mentors for your classroom.

 ---

 ## Lesson Format